Comparisonπͺ Fitness & Wellness

 - Strong instructor personalities create genuine motivation and loyalty.

-- Live classes with leaderboard create a community feel.
+- Live classes with a leaderboard create a community feel.

 - Audio-only outdoor runs work without a screen.